zibonbadi/lastrange-icons/README.md

 ### Primary colors

-Although LaStrange is built in such a way that it allows for easy creation of custom color pallettes (a fact which is further highlighted by the included theme set *Default, Dark, Solarized Light, Solarized Dark & Inndustrial*), the overall design is based on the 3 primary colors listed below:
+Although LaStrange is built in such a way that it allows for easy creation of custom color pallettes (a fact which is further highlighted by the included theme set *Default, Dark, Solarized Light, Solarized Dark & Industrial*), the overall design is based on the 3 primary colors listed below:

 | Color | dark | light |